widemeadows/PiecewiseG1BezierFit/README.md

 ```matlab
 GOC = globop(IG, Qt, 0, k);
 ```
- This does not tend to produce a good result, so it is omitted in the demonstration code (`BézierFitDemo.m`)
+ This does not tend to produce a good result, so it is omitted in the demonstration code (`BezierFitDemo.m`)